TraFost/TraFost/README.md

 ## About Me

-AI Product Engineer building AI-powered products.
-Exploring agentic systems, intelligent workflows, and human-centered software.
+AI Full-Stack Engineer building AI-powered products.
+Exploring agentic systems, intelligent workflows, and how software can better understand the people who use it.

 ---